SolidRun/atf-marvell/docs/plat/marvell/cgx.md

 |    31             |    CGX_MODE_SGMII        |    ETHTOOL_LINK_MODE_1000BaseT_Half_BIT	    |    0x10			 |
 |    32             |    CGX_MODE_SGMII        |    ETHTOOL_LINK_MODE_1000BaseT_Full_BIT	    |    0x20			 |

 Mode/Speed change is restricted based on the physical port capability.
 Each port depending on whether it has PHY or no PHY, can support different MODES listed above.
-In addition, MODE change cannot be supported for MODES that require changes in number of lanes it uses.
-For Ex: run time, MODE change from XLAUI (which uses 4 lanes) cannot be changed to XFI(which uses 1 lane).
+In addition, MODE change from four-lane Ethernet (like 50G_4_C2C) to fewer-than-four-lane Ethernet (like 10G_*, 25G_*) and vice versa require that only LMAC0 is enabled for a given CGX; all other LMACs must remain disabled.

 Some of the valid use cases are listed here:
 * MODE change between 1G_X(1000 BASE-X)/10G_*/20G_*